graphdeco-inria/gaussian-splatting/README.md

 ### Hardware Requirements

 - CUDA-ready GPU with Compute Capability 7.0+
-- 24 GB VRAM to train the largest scenes in our test suite
+- 24 GB VRAM (to train to paper evaluation quality)
+- Please see FAQ for smaller VRAM configurations

 ### Software Requirements
 - C++ Compiler (we *recommend* Visual Studio 2019 for Windows)